Some special solutions to the Hyperbolic NLS equation: Symbolic coding

 \section{Symbolic coding}

+Symbolic dynamics was used by \textsc{Sturm} \cite{Sturm1836} and \textsc{Morse} \& \textsc{Hedlund} \cite{Morse1940} in order to study trajectories of special classes of ODEs and PDEs.
+This powerful method was built for $1-$D trajectories only.
+In this Section we extend the symbolic coding technique to describe $2-$D standing waves arising in the \acs{hNLS} equation.
+For this purpose the theory of bi-dimensional words and tilings is exploited.
+The key tool in tiling theory is the substitution operation that consists in replacing letters by certain groups of letters and constructing iteratively words on a finite alphabet.

 The theory of bi-dimensional words and tilings (see \cite{Berthe2000, DeBruijn1981}) can be exploited to describe standing wave patterns of the \acs{hNLS} equation.
 The key tool in tiling theory is the substitution operation that consists in replacing letters by group of letters and constructing iteratively words on a finite alphabet.
-For example, the Fibonacci substitution $\sigma(a) = ab$ and $\sigma(b) = a$ constructs a fixed point (limit of infinite substitutions) with a non-periodic structure (\cite{Arnoux1991, Lind1995, Allouche2003}.
-This word constitutes a model for 1-D quasicrystals in physics (see \cite{Senechal1995}) and a coding of a discrete line with irrational slope in discrete geometry (see \cite{Vuillon2003}).
+For example, the \textsc{Fibonacci} substitution $\sigma\,(a)\ =\ a\,b$ and $\sigma\,(b)\ =\ a$ constructs a fixed point $F$ (limit of infinite substitutions) with a non-periodic structure (\cite{Arnoux1991, Lind1995, Allouche2003} such that $\sigma\,(F)\ =\ F\,$.
+This \textsc{Fibonacci} word constitutes a model for $1-$D quasi-crystals in physics (see \cite{Senechal1995}) and a coding of a discrete line with irrational slope in discrete geometry (see \cite{Vuillon2003}).
+The \textsc{Fibonacci} word is a classical example of \textsc{Sturmian} words (\cf \cite{Vuillon2003}).
+The first link between PDEs and symbolic dynamics appeared in the work of \textsc{Sturm} (1836) and his famous zero separation theorem \cite{Sturm1836}.
+This theorem could be reformulated in terms of the symbolic dynamics.
+Indeed, consider a second order differential equation: